fluxionary/minetest-ballistics/API.md

     show_on_minimap = false,

     -- physical parameters
-	collisionbox = { -0.2, -0.2, -0.2, 0.2, 0.2, 0.2 },
+	collisionbox = { -0.05, -0.05, -0.05, 0.05, 0.05, 0.05 },
-	selectionbox = { -0.2, -0.2, -0.2, 0.2, 0.2, 0.2, rotate = true },
+	selectionbox = { -0.05, -0.05, -0.2, 0.05, 0.05, 0.2, rotate = true },
-    collide_with_objects = true,
     pointable = true,

     -- logical parameters
+    static_save = false,
     hp_max = 1,
     immortal = true,  -- prevent engine from modifying our HP directly drag_coefficient = 0.0,  -- if > 0, projectile will slow down in air and slow down a lot in water.

     -- callbacks
-    -- no callbacks are mandatory, and some pre-configured behaviors are available for use - see below on_hit_node = function(self, pos, node, collision_axis, old_velocity, new_velocity)  end,
+    -- no callbacks are mandatory, and some pre-configured behaviors are available for use - see below on_hit_node = function(self, node_pos, node, above_pos, intersection_point, intersection_normal, box_id)  end,
-    on_hit_object = function(self, object, collision_axis, old_velocity, new_velocity)  end,
+    on_hit_object = function(self, target, intersection_point, intersection_normal, box_id)  end,

     on_activate = function(self, staticdata)
+        -- staticdata can be passed on creation. it is expected to be a table. internally, the keys "parameters", -- "velocity" and "acceleration" are used.
-        -- projectiles are ephemeral (they don't static save), but staticdata can be passed on creation -- arrows initialize their velocity, acceleration, and some other things before calling this function. end,
+        -- projectiles will initialize their velocity, acceleration, and some other things before calling this function. end,

     on_step = function(self, dtime, moveresult)